jmhardison/adfsusermappingapi/README.md

 * Express
 * Mongoose

-The envVariables.env file can be used to supply environment variables to Visual Studio Code during exectution.
-This file is ignored in .gitignore.

 ## DEPLOYMENT
 The API service is a simple NodeJS API, that relies on the existance of MongoDB.
 You can deploy through Heroku, Azure, or any other mechanism, and provide the following environment variables to drive aspects of the service.